AlfredKemoi100/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script showing how to move a file
+Script for deleting a file